Medal of Honor recipient’s legacy lives on through great granddaughter’s service as future U.S. Army doctor

 |0

-This work, Medal of Honor recipient’s legacy lives on through great granddaughter’s service as future U.S. Army doctor [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medal of Honor recipient’s legacy lives on through great granddaughter’s service as future U.S. Army doctor, by Sameria Zavala, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Medal of Honor recipient’s legacy lives on through great granddaughter’s service as future U.S. Army doctor

 LEAVE A COMMENT